hatem-elsheref/php-tasks-native-and-framework/README.md

-# php-tasks-native-and-framework
+#points form a rectangle or not
-## html form contain 8 inpust to accept 8 value 4 pair of points
+#### html form contain 8 inputs to accept 8 value 4 pair of points
-## and check if this points can for a rectangle or not
+#### and check if this points can for a rectangle or not